Matters — 2025

 Reyes Gamino Commercial Service District at Data Drive and Executive Drive (Z234-297)

-Reyes Gamino applied to establish a Commercial Service District and impose deed restrictions on a property at the southwest corner of Data Drive and Executive Drive, currently zoned for multiple commercial uses.
-This designation would affect the allowed uses and development potential at this commercial intersection, requiring legal deed restrictions to govern future development.
+Reyes Gamino applied to establish a Commercial Service District and deed restrictions on property at the southwest corner of Data Drive and Executive Drive.
+The application proposed modifying the property's zoning classification and establishing deed-based restrictions on future development.
+The City Council approved the application on June 25, 2025.

 Jun 25: Approved

-Diana Bautista Lara Neighborhood Office District at Lake June Road (Z245-185)
+Bautista Lara Neighborhood Office at Lake June Road (Z245-185)

 Jul 10: Carried: 14 to 0